Air Fryer Donuts

 They’re healthier, yes, and really easy to make.
 The dough comes together with very little labor, like a quick bread.
 And bonus: there’s no frying oil to dispose of and no oil spatter to clean up.
-They’re a fantastic treat for a weekend brunch, when you’ve got time to let the dough rise, and friends to help you eat them — but be careful, just like traditional donuts, they’ll be gone in seconds.
+They’re a fantastic treat for a weekend brunch, when you’ve got time to let the dough rise, and family to help you eat them — but be careful, just like traditional donuts, they’ll be gone in seconds.

 Our tip: When we don’t have time to make dough, our favorite hack is a can of Pillsbury Grands!
 Original Flaky Layer Biscuits.
 Basically, you’ll separate the biscuits on a baking sheet and cut the center with 1-inch biscuit cutter or a shot glass.
 From there, follow recipe directions 1 and 10 to 14.
 It’s dangerously easy!